Ten Lakes Spectacular Preview

 Kaiser's View

-The Kaiser’s Viewis one of the most impressive panoramic sights offering sweeping views stretching almost the entire length of England’s largest lake, Windermere.
+The Kaiser’s Viewis one of the most impressive panoramic sights offering sweeping views stretching almost the entire length of Windermere.
 From this elevated position, the eye is drawn southwards along Windermere’s narrowing waters, framed by wooded slopes and distant fells, creating a sense of scale that’s rare in the region.

 Townend